-The first public park in Wales, Sophia Gardens, Cardiff
+The first publicly accessible park in Wales, Sophia Gardens, Cardiff

-Lady Sophia (1809-1859) was concerned at the poor living conditions in the town, so the gardens were laid out to provide recreational space.
+The park was the brainchild of the young Third Marquess of Bute, who had spent time in continental Europe with his mother, Lady Sophia (1809-1859), where they had seen the large parks created for use by the public.
+On their return the Marquess decided they should create a similar park in Cardiff, so the gardens were laid out to provide recreational space.
 In March 1857 the press reported that in the coming summer “an ornamental walk and pleasure ground of exquisite taste in design” would be presented to Cardiff’s inhabitants, who would be able to “promenade amidst fragrant flowers and shady trees”.
 No such ground existed anywhere else in Wales, and Cardiff would set “a noble example to other towns”.

 Victorian drawing of Sophia Gardens